baptistepetit/cordic/README.md

 There are several ways to improve this project further, time allowing:
  * A first way would be to develop a wrapper to the hardware design to allow it connect to standard IPs, for instance through AXI4Stream, and use this occasion to experiment with system testing using UVVM and ghdl in the CI environment.
  * An other way would be to use more automated tools in the project, for instance to report the quality of the codebase or generate versions.
- * Yet another improvement would be to make the poc website nicer and easier to access.